-There are no natural features in either of the two plan change areas.
-Existing 3m strips of native vegetation along the proposal boundaries will be retained and incorporated into green networks where possible, though some juvenile vegetation may be removed to aid accessibility and open character.
-The green network is to be landscaped to a high level of amenity, ensuring an open character is maintained.
-This also allows a high level of natural surveillance over the public space.
+There are no natural features in the plan change area.
+The proposed green spaces are to be landscaped to a high level of amenity, ensuring an open character is maintained through the development.
+This also allows a high level of natural surveillance over the public space and surrounding dwellings.